Jerry Seinfeld Doesn’t Believe ABC Should’ve Fired Roseanne Barr: ‘I Thought The Firing Was Overkill’

 “I felt like there’s another world to being a comedian that the public never sees and it’s not on a talk show and it’s not in some of these other interview shows that are on TV.”

-By driving around with them and drinking coffee, Seinfeld feels that’s how “you see the real person”.
-The upcoming season will see Seinfeld driving around with more A-list comedians, including talk-show host, Ellen DeGeneres.
+By driving around with them and drinking coffee, Seinfeld feels that’s how “you see the real person.”
+The upcoming season will see Seinfeld driving around with more A-list comedians, including talk-show host Ellen DeGeneres.